 Walking a cheetah is not like walking a dog.
 A cheetah will walk about 200 meters and then just flop down on the ground, ready for a break.
 They are constantly conserving their energy in case they need to go sprinting after their dinner.
 So the cheetah would sit, I would pet him, he would roll around on the ground, scratching his back.
 Then, he would be ready to walk again.

 I would say cheetahs are adorable, but an animal this lethal could never really be classified as adorable.
 Again, I was loving every minute of this experience.

 Hilarious Encounters with Ostriches

 Our most amusing and hysterical hour of the entire trip was spent at Cango Ostrich Farm in Oudtshoorn, South Africa.
-The four of us were laughing all the way through our one hour tour.
+The four of us laughed all the way through our one hour tour.